 - How much does it cost?

-- And what about the juice in all this?
+- What about the juice in all this?

 How many times have I stood in a line for an interminable time and looked around for a coffee machine?
 Many times, certainly.
 I would have paid a lot of money (not too much either) to see a mobile coffee seller passing by.